LONDON MARKETS: FTSE 100 At One-week High, With HSBC, Shell Boosted By Earnings

 ADVERTISEMENT

-Services update: On deck for investors Thursday is the April services-sector activity reading, due at 9:30 a.m.
-London time, or 4:30 a.m.
-Eastern Time, from Markit/CIPS.
-That sector makes up nearly 80% of the U.K.'s gross domestic product.
+Services update: The April services-sector activity reading from IHS Markit/CIPS came in at 55.8, up from 55.0 in March.
+That marked the fastest upturn in that sector's output since December 2016.
+Services make up nearly 80% of the U.K.'s gross domestic product.

-The pound bought $1.2838 compared with $1.2867 late Wednesday in New York ahead of the report.
-The dollar late Wednesday rose after the Federal Reserve left the door open for a June rate hike, saying the U.S. economy's first-quarter slowdown was likely the result of transitory factors (http://www.marketwatch.com/story/fed-holds-interest-rates-steady-dismisses-first-quarter-slump-as-transitory-2017-05-03).
+The dollar had been higher against the pound late Wednesday after the Federal Reserve left the door open for a June rate hike, saying the U.S. economy's first-quarter slowdown was likely the result of transitory factors (http://www.marketwatch.com/story/fed-holds-interest-rates-steady-dismisses-first-quarter-slump-as-transitory-2017-05-03).

 Stock movers: HSBC shares (HSBA.LN) (HSBA.LN) climbed 3.1% after the lender posted a bigger-than-expected first-quarter profit of $3.13 billion (http://www.marketwatch.com/story/hsbc-profit-beats-views-spurring-buyback-hopes-2017-05-04), spurring anticipation the bank could buy back more shares this year.